1ceaham/dAlembertGitTutorial/README.md

   * Be sure to enable two factor authentication (2FA) with an app.
 Best practice is *NOT* to give a SMS number as they are vulnerable to [sim swap attacks](https://en.wikipedia.org/wiki/SIM_swap_scam).
   * Print out your recovery codes and keep them somewhere safe.
   * Authentication can be handled in a number of ways, as detailed [here](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage).
 Long story short, if you are on Windows, use [this](https://github.com/Microsoft/Git-Credential-Manager-for-Windows), and if you are on Mac, use keychain with `git config --global credential.helper osxkeychain`.
 If you're on another flavor, you have some tradeoffs to consider.
+5. Think about where to perform the tutorial
+  * Some people create a directory like `~/Projects`.
+This can be any useful, consistent place to import and run code.
+  * Of course, the concepts covered here can be applied anywhere in the file system, but if you're just starting out, it's probably best not to experiment with your academic work.

 \*Optional.
 While the topic is outside of the scope of today's discussion, some may object to the use of GitHub as a code host.
 GitHub is owned by Microsoft and presents certain concerns with respect to open-source, free, non-proprietary, and decentralized software ideals, not to mention a desire to avoid a de facto monoculture.
 GitHub is incorporated and hosted in the US.
 Using git without a centralized repository, or at least with an open-source alternative (see [SourceHut](https://sourcehut.org/), [GitLab](https://about.gitlab.com/)) is absolutely possible, but given the immediate lack of a supported tool at IJLR∂A, we will use it as an example of how to interface with these types of systems.
 That said, its popularity means that collaboration frequently happens there in industry and academia, and may therefore be of use for you to learn.

 ## What is version control?
-Version control is a term used to represent the idea that content (code, articles,
+Version control is a term used to represent the idea that changes to content (code, articles, configuration) can be tracked over time.

 ## What is git?
-Git is a version control system (VCS)
+Git is a version control system (VCS) that implements many of the concepts above.

 ## What *not* to version
-*Or*, at least what *not* to upload to GitHub
+Or, at least what *not* to upload to GitHub

 * Generally, "data"
   * Is yours backed up?